 For higher education, Honolulu residents needs only look to their own University of Hawaii - Manoa, Hawaii Pacific University and Chaminade University.

-Things to See & Do in Honolulu Honolulu's beautiful tropical climate and amazing vistas allow for some pretty spactacular recreational activities: swimming, hiking, kayaking, horseback riding, paragliding and parasailing are only a few of the ways to enjoy Hawaii's beauty.
+Honolulu's beautiful tropical climate and amazing vistas allow for some pretty spectacular recreational activities: swimming, hiking, kayaking, horseback riding, paragliding and parasailing are only a few of the ways to enjoy Hawaii's beauty.
 The Great Aloha Run (President's Day), Honolulu Marathon (December) and the Honolulu Triathlon (May) are annual events that showcase the best of athletes from around the world.

 For cultural entertainment, you can enjoy performances by the Honolulu Symphony and Hawaii Opera Theatre.
 Honolulu also happens to be the center for the music Hawaii is known for.
 The Hawaii Theatre, Neal Blaisdell Center and Waikiki Shell are some great venues to enjoy local Hawaiian music.
 Honolulu also has several local live theaters, such as Diamond Head Theatre.

 Pride of its history and artists that inhabit the city, Honolulu real estate also houses many museums.
 The Honolulu Academy of Arts houses Western as well as Asian art, the Contemporary Museum houses contemporary art and the Hawaii State Art Museum houses traditional Hawaiian art as well as pieces by local artisans.

 Natural museums include the Bishop Museum, Honolulu Zoo, Waikiki Aquarium, Foster Botanical Gardens, Walker Estate, Lyon Arboretum and Liliuokalani Botanical Gardens as well as several more.